 Optometrists are located in over 200 communities, making us the most accessible primary eye care professionals in the healthcare system.
 In many of these locations, we are the only providers of comprehensive general eye care.
 This is why municipalities must stand up for their residents and help protect access to OHIP optometry services.
-Currently, Kingsville has 8 Optometrists across 3 practices within the township and all are participating in Job Action meaning a substantial loss of access to eye care in our community.
+Currently, Kingsville has 8 Optometrists across 3 practices within the township and all are participating in the "Job Action" meaning a substantial loss of access in eye care to our community.